U.FL-male to SMA-male Cable: 14-inch, 6FT Low Loss Outdoor Indoor

 • Properly connecting and disconnecting U.FL connectors from the jack can be difficult without damaging the connector or jack.
 We offer a U.FL insertion tool to enable you to connect/insert and remove/disconnect easily without damaging the cable, connector, or jack.

-• U.FL connector is also known as Ultra Miniature Coax Connectors (UMCC) and enables attaching the antenna to a U.FL jack/connector on PCBs: U.FL female mates with a female Hirose/U.FL jack, also known as U.FL-LP-66 jack/connector.
+• The U.FL connector, also known as Ultra Miniature Coax Connectors (UMCC), enables attaching the antenna to a U.FL jack/connector on PCBs: The U.FL female mates with a female Hirose/U.FL jack, also known as the U.FL-LP-66 jack/connector.

 • Our U.FL and SMA connectors are precision machined and gold-plated for low loss.
 This high-quality construction ensures low signal loss, durability, and long-lasting performance, giving you peace of mind with your purchase.